n-eq/n-eq.github.io/_posts/2022-12-04-advent-of-code.md

 lack some automatisms at first.

-For about 2 years now my main focus was on [Rust](https://n-eq.github.io/blog/2022/11/01/rust-fiddling-2-years), and I didn't have the chance to professionally write substansial C/C++ code, for which I have a strong theoretical and practical background.
+For about 2 years now my main focus was on [Rust](https://n-eq.github.io/blog/2022/11/01/rust-fiddling-2-years), and I didn't have the chance to professionally write substantial C/C++ code, for which I have a strong theoretical and practical background.
 I thought this was a very adequate occasion to brush up my skills.\
 The best example of this is [Day 5](https://adventofcode.com/2022/day/5) for which I had to reimplement from scratch a linked list variant to handle moving crates around different stacks.
 Finishing that day's challenge was one of the most rewarding so far.